-New York AG authorized to probe Cuomo’s use of aides on book
+New York AG investigating Cuomo’s use of aides on book

 ALBANY, N.Y.
-(AP) — New York’s comptroller has asked the state attorney general’s office to launch a potential criminal investigation into whether the governor used state resources to write and promote his book on leadership in the COVID-19 pandemic.
+(AP) — New York’s attorney general is investigating whether Gov. Andrew Cuomo broke the law by having members of his staff help write and promote his pandemic leadership book.

-State Comptroller Tom DiNapoli’s office released Monday the April 13 letter, which authorized State Attorney General Letitia James to investigate whether the process of writing and promoting the book violated state laws.
+In a letter dated April 13, but made public Monday, state Comptroller Tom DiNapoli authorized State Attorney General Letitia James to investigate the work state employees did on drafting and editing the book, “American Crisis: Leadership Lessons from the COVID-19 Pandemic,” which was released last fall.

-James’ office said it received the referral letter from the state comptroller but didn’t comment further.
+James’ office confirmed it received the referral letter but declined further comment, citing an “ongoing investigation.”

-Recent media reports have raised concerns about staff members who helped Democratic Gov. Andrew Cuomo with his book, “American Crisis: Leadership Lessons from the COVID-19 Pandemic,” released last fall.
+Cuomo and his spokespeople have acknowledged that senior members of his staff helped him with the book, but they’ve insisted that work was done on a voluntary basis on their private time.

+DiNapoli, an independently elected fiscal officer, wrote he was concerned that public resources were used.
+He asked James to investigate the “alleged commission of any indictable offense or offenses in violation of” laws that restrict the use of state property and resources for “personal purposes, private business purposes or other compensated non-governmental purposes.”

+“We have officially jumped the shark,” he said in a statement.
+“The idea there was criminality involved here is patently absurd on its face and is just the furthering of a political pile-on.
+Any state official who volunteered to assist on this project did so on his or her own time and without the use of state resources.”

+“This is Albany politics at its worst,” he added.
+“Both the Comptroller and the Attorney General have spoken to people about running for Governor and it is unethical to wield criminal referral authority to further political self-interest.”

-His office hasn’t provided direct responses to a list of questions from The Associated Press, including the total number of staffers who helped Cuomo with the book and whether Cuomo received compensation based on how many books were sold.
+Cuomo’s office hasn’t provided direct responses to a list of questions from The Associated Press, including the total number of staffers who helped Cuomo with the book and whether Cuomo received compensation based on how many books were sold.
+Cuomo’s office didn’t immediately respond to request for comment Monday.

+Azzopardi has previously said that people who helped with the project “did so on their own time” and that Cuomo’s office made every effort to ensure no state resources were used.
+“To the extent an aide printed out a document, it appears incidental,” he said.

+Cuomo, a Democrat, received permission from state ethics commissioners last year to write his book — with conditions.

 The governor said Monday that he asked some people who he mentioned in the book to “review” it.